 In fourth year, in addition to core chemistry modules, you will cover the medicinal chemistry of the cardiovascular and central nervous systems, combinatorial chemistry and drug delivery, as well as computational medicinal chemistry and modern analytical methods.
 Case studies in medicinal chemistry (focusing on specific diseases or drug types) will also feature in your programme.

-Practical work in the final year will consist of a research project.
+Practical work in the final year will consist of a Capstone project.
 This may be carried out either in Trinity under the supervision of a member of staff, in a chemistry department at an overseas university, or in a commercial laboratory.

 Study abroad and internship opportunities

 The School of Chemistry has exchange agreements with a large number of universities and research institutions where Medicinal Chemistry students carry out their final year Capstone research projects from September to December.
 To date, arrangements have been made for students in European universities such as Regensburg, Madrid, Liverpool, Copenhagen, Montpellier and Bologna.
 Study further afield in Canada and the USA is also possible.
 Between third and fourth year, a small number of high-calibre students participate in a year-long paid internship in a pharmaceutical company to enhance their knowledge of medicinal chemistry and their practical skills.

 What our graduates say